Living Well With Tooth Problems

 4. Chew toys can help to keep a dog's teeth clean.

 5. Book in for a yearly oral health assessment and cleaning under a light general anaesthetic.
-This is a low cost, high-value procedure rather like when you see the hygienist.
+This is a low-cost, high-value procedure rather like when you see a hygienist.

-All of the above products are available from vets so ask about them when you next visit.
+All of the above products are available from vets so ask about them when your next visit.

 When you last had a toothache you probably got it sorted out fast.
 Our pets will similarly suffer from a toothache if an infection develops so why should they have to put up with it?

 All too often they are unwittingly left to suffer in silence.
 Put what you have learned in this article to good use and take the first step now.
 Does your pet have smelly breath?
 If so then it's almost certainly got a dental disease.